m0kai/Grimoire/Hacking Scratch/Tools/Active Directory/Windows/PowerView (depricated).md

 -- -
 Powershell module, so need a windows host to run it from.
 This is the depricated software, i.e. is not currently maintained by anyone.
-See [[SharpView]] for one of its maintained projects.
+See [[Hacking Scratch/Tools/Active Directory/Windows/SharpView]] for one of its maintained projects.
 #### Useful Functions
 ###### General
 |                       |                                                                                   |